 However, this island is also breathtakingly beautiful!
 It is somewhere everyone needs to see for themselves just once.
 If you have never visited Greece before then it is hard to keep Santorini off any perfect island-hopping itinerary.
 I have been Greek island-hopping 6 times in the Cyclades & almost all have included Santorini.
 In that time, I have seen the numbers of visitors explode.

 So, now I’ve managed your expectations, here is my guide on how to get the most out of 2 days on this stunning island.
 No matter how aggravated you get by the crowds & the prices, the view at sunset will melt it all away.

 Is 2 days enough for Santorini?

 Yes…& no!
 I have included a number of recommendations here but how you use your 2 days in Santorini will depend on your interests.
 To do everything you will need at least 3 nights & an extra day or 2.
 But, if you are limited on time or money, then moving on to other, less expensive islands can give you more of a flavour for Greece.

 Two days is enough to make the most of Santorini, but I am assuming that you will have arrived the night before as we have an early start on Day 1!”

 Hike from Fira to Oia

 The hike from Fira to Oia is a must-do on any 2 day Santorini itinerary.
 This is a 10.5km walk along the edge of the caldera.
 It took me 3 hours, mainly because I stopped a lot to take photos as the views are spectacular!
 My advice is to start early to avoid the intense heat of the day & sun in your eyes all the way.
 I began at 7.15am which was perfect.
 It is one of the few places that you can feel alone on this stunning island.
-I plan to write a more in-depth guide on the walk as I loved it so much, so keep your eyes peeled for all the details.
+I have written a more in-depth guide on the walk as I loved it so much, click HERE for all the details.